helidon-io/helidon/docs/se/health.md

 2. Adds the specific built-in check(s) you want.
 3. Adds a custom check (in a previously-prepared variable `hc`).
 <!--@mdc :: -->

+You can control the thresholds for built-in health checks in either of two ways:

 - Create the health checks individually using their builders instead of using the `HealthChecks` convenience class.
 See the [table](#built-in-health-checks)